Seimei and Hiromasa. "Oh, I don't care about the world, but I'll save it if you really want me to."

 In the previous meta, everyone uses Ootengu, or failing that, Ubume (or sometimes both), usually with Seductress soul, putting out more area of effect damage than anything else in the game.
 Ibaraki Doji may be popular for farming, but Ootengu and Ubume are popular for everything.
 They are, quite bluntly, horribly overpowered and players not lucky enough to get either of them are basically second-class.

-Demonic Spiders: During high levels of the Netherworld Gate challenge, Kyonshi Ani.
+During high levels of the Netherworld Gate challenge, Kyonshi Ani.
 Although the enemy shikigami stop leveling up once they hit level 40 at stage 31, their stats continue to endlessly increase to impossible levels until they're easily capable of killing even the most powerful teams of shikigami in only a couple of hits, meaning the only chance of progressing beyond a certain point is getting in massive overwhelming damage to take them out before they can kill you.
-Unfortunately, Kyonshi Ani passively counterattacks whenever another shiki on its team dies, with a very high chance of stunning whatever it hits, so unless you One-Hit Kill everything (or at least all the Kyonshi Anis) in a stage on your first attack, your shiki is going to take a major counterattack- which, since your DPS will naturally incline towards being a Glass Cannon, can end up being enough to kill them in one shot, especially if there are multiple Kyonshi Anis in the stage all hitting them at once.
+Unfortunately, Kyonshi Ani passively counterattacks whenever another shiki on its team dies, with a very high chance of stunning whatever it hits, so unless you One-Hit Kill everything (or at least all the Kyonshi Anis) in a stage on your first attack, or lock them down with CC (not a guaranteed thing as Kyonshi Ani's passive gives him free Effect RES), your shiki is going to take a major counterattack- which, since your DPS will naturally incline towards being a Glass Cannon, can end up being enough to kill them in one shot, especially if there are multiple Kyonshi Anis in the stage all hitting them at once.
 Plus if you leave even one of them alive, they'll attempt to revive every one of their fallen allies with the time they bought by stunning your DPS.
 The potential stage 50 team comp of 6 Kyonshi Anis is every player's nightmare.

 Ōtengu is also getting this as well, what with his being a HeelFace Revolving Door.
 Yuki-onna is also a frequent victim of this, as her villainy is not revealed until fairly late in the story.